 Arts & Crafts

+Children learn to draw the same way they learn to speak, and later write – by copying/repetition.
 Drawing helps children discover that shapes can carry meaning, and more importantly, that they can create different forms themselves.

 Creative art activities can help children in all areas of development.
 Child care providers should plan creative activities with the child’s overall development in mind.
 Here are some ways that art activities can support a young child’s development: